tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/other-examples/audit-logs-to-rules.md

 # Converting audit logs to an allowlist

-See [Advanced Configuration](../advanced-configuration.md) first to learn about RBAC and the `InVMAccessControlProfile` resource type in MSP.
+See [Advanced Configuration](../advanced-configuration.md) first to learn about Role Based Access Control (RBAC) and the `InVMAccessControlProfile` resource type in Metadata Security Protocol (MSP).

 ## Collecting Audit Logs

-If you have enabled MSP in `Audit` or `Enforce` mode, the GPA will create audit logs in the VM.
+If MSP is enabled in `Audit` or `Enforce` mode, the GPA creates audit logs in the Virtual Machine (VM).

 | OS Family | Audit Log Location |
 |--|--|